anyaharter97/notes/reference_virt_libvirt-dbus.md

     }
     ```

-    and create a new Register Event function
+    create a new Register Event function

     ``` c
     static void